neutraltone/awesome-stock-resources/README.md

 ![Introductory images](/img/splash.jpg)

-> A curated list of awesome  stock photography, video and illustration websites.
+> A curated list of awesome stock Photography, Videos and Illustration websites.

-I try my best to maintain this repository and keep it up-to-date but if you spot a broken link or a resource which isn't listed, please, feel free to make a pull request.
+I have tried my best to maintain this repository and keeping it up-to-date but if you spot a broken link or a resource which isn't listed, Please feel free to make a pull request.

 ## Table of Contents